 You may have a solid business, but it can be tough to write the messaging for your marketing materials without sounding either boring or pushy.
-Here are a few ways to relax your messaging to help customers complete their journey toward a purchase.
+Here are a few ways to relax your messaging to help customers complete their journeys toward a purchase.

 People like other people, not robots and definitely not salesmen.
 When you write too formal and too proper, it sounds like you’re either inhuman or overselling.

 Take a look at these two sentences.
 Which one sounds more appealing?

 “Our socks have increased elasticity strength and ultra-comfortable cotton.
 In addition to a quality product, our website designing program allows any user to create their own personalized socks.”